TreeOfSelf/PandaAntiPermanentBlockBreak/README.md

 ## Description

-This mod makes it so that breaking bedrock & end-portal frames is impossible.
-This also fixes breaking blocks with growing mushrooms, as well as fixing breaking blocks with piston glitching.
-A configuration file will be made if requested.
-The text will be adjusted to match the height of the pose the player had when the logged off, (standing, crouching, crawling, swimming).
+This fixes breaking permanent blockx with piston head glitches  and nether portal generation.
+It also includes a configuration to make changing bedrock/end portal frames literally impossible.

 ## Configuring